PramitSaha/PramitSaha.github.io/index.md

 ## Updates
 **[Dec.
 2023]** Gave an Invited Talk on Federated Learning - Vision, Challenges, and Applications in the Hands-On Workshop on "Machine Learning: An Industry Academia Initiative", organized by NIT Rourkela, India.

 **[Oct.
 2023]** Attended MICCAI 2023 to present my work on Semi-Supervised Federated Learning.
-Happy to announce that the paper was selected as one the top 20 poster Highlights under the category: Which work has the potential to impact other applications of AI and CV?
+Happy to announce that the paper was selected as one of the **Top 20 Poster Highlights** under the category: Which work has the potential to impact other applications of AI and CV?

 **[Aug.
 2023]** Two papers accepted at MICCAI 2023 main conference and one paper at MLMI workshop.